zaphosting/docs/docs/redm-server-customisation.md

 ---
 id: redm-server-customisation
 title: Customise server details
-description: Information on how to customise server details displayed in the server list for RedM servers - ZAP-Hosting.com
+description: Information on how to customise server details displayed in the server list for RedM servers - ZAP-Hosting.com - Documentation
 sidebar_label: Customise Server Details
 ---